-► How to start and stop a function
+How to start and stop a function

-- 1. The function can be started either by tapping DC output is currently switched off by pushing the On/Off button on the front. - 2.
+- The function can be started either by tapping or if the DC output is currently switched off by pushing the On/Off button on the front. - 2.
 The function can either be stopped by tapping or operating the On/Off button.
-However, there is a difference: - button only stops the function while the DC output remains ON with the static values in effect. - b) The On/Off button stops the function and switches the DC output off.
+However, there is a difference:

+a) The button only stops the function while the DC output remains ON with the static values in effect.

+b) The On/Off button stops the function and switches the DC output off.